the-other-mariana/mydotfiles/shell/README.md

 # Shell Useful Commands

-- print all non-comment and non-emoty lines
+- Print all non-comment and non-empty lines

 First, we got a file `test.txt` with the lines: